YourOnly-One/content/content/way/en-ph/blog/posts/2016/20160906-you-shall-not-commit-adultery.md

 +++
-title = "7th: You Shall Not Commit Adultery" description = "In our continuing preparation for the  coming Day of Atonement, today's meditation is the 7th commandment: You shall not commit adultery."  # For Schema.org; OpenGraph; Twitter Cards
+title = "7th: You shall not commit adultery" description = "In our continuing preparation for the  coming Day of Atonement, today's meditation is the 7th commandment: You shall not commit adultery."  # For Schema.org; OpenGraph; Twitter Cards

 publishdate = 2016-09-06T12:47:55+08:00                          # manually adjust to local timezone